osteele/flinx/README.rst

 Limitations
 -----------

-Doesn't allow Spinx customization.
+Flinx doesn't currently allow Spinx customization.
+This is coming next.

-Isn't compatible with Read the Docs.
-(Planned, but tricky.)
+Flinx isn't compatible with Read the Docs.
+This is planned, but tricky.

 Acknowledements
 ---------------